franklongford/ColECM/README.rst

 1) ``python3 src/main.py [flags]``

 	Flags are optional and can be entered in the command line or selected later during the setup process.
+	All input and output files will be created in the user's current working directory.

 		-pos		Name of input position file (will create a new one if does not exist) -param		Name of parameter file (will create a new one if does not exist)